 What is it not best for?

-If you're going for a country-specific platform, go for Shopwired.
+If you're going for a country-specific platform, consider Shopwired.
 However, we are not sure if anyone outside the UK or the Commonwealth can use the platform.

 While we stick by our well-considered decision for this Shopify or Shopwired review, we recommend you take a good look at the available options for blogging and site building and make your own comparisons for a platform that suits your needs.